coderefinery/coderefinery.org/content/blog/2024-02-29-install-instructions.md

 +++
-title = 'TITLE'
-slug = "2024/02/29/install-instructions"
+title = 'Help us make usable IDE/git install instructions' slug = "2024/02/29/install-instructions"
-description = "1-2 sentence description for social media previews"
+description = "We want our workshops to be more usable than before, and that means aligning with best practices."

 [extra]
 authors = "Richard Darst"